dy/st8/README.md

 		/**
 		 * Property hooks
 		 */

 		//called once on init
 		init: function(initValue){
 			//go to state 1
 			return 1;
 		},

-		//getter
+		//getter - called on each get
 		get: function(value){
 			return value * 5
 		},

-		//setter, returned value is used as a new value
+		//setter - called on each set
 		set: function(value, oldValue){
 			if (value < 20) return oldValue;

-			return value / 5;
+			//returned value is used as a new value return value / 5;
 		},

-		//called each time on change
+		//called on each change
 		changed: function(value, oldValue){
 			this.updateSomething();
 		},

 		/**
+		 * State values
-		 * State values, each key corresponds to the value of that property */
+		 * Each key corresponds to the value of the property */

 		//applied when mySpecialProperty === 1